 Identification

-- Colour Dark head and thorax, milky white abdomen
+• Colour Dark head and thorax, milky white abdomen

-- Size From 1.3 mm to 2.5 mm long
+• Size From 1.3 mm to 2.5 mm long

-- Description Ghost ants have an almost translucent abdomen and move in an erratic and rapid way.
+• Description Ghost ants have an almost translucent abdomen and move in an erratic and rapid way.

-- Notes When crushed underfoot, they give off the distinct odour of rotten coconuts.
+• Notes When crushed underfoot, they give off the distinct odour of rotten coconuts.

-How to identify Ghost Ants
+How to Identify Ghost Ants

-Typically found in tropical and subtropical regions of the world, the ghost ant, or Tapinoma melanocephalum, is a small insect that gives off the distinct odour of rotten coconuts when crushed.
+Typically found in tropical and subtropical regions of the world, the ghost ant, or Tapinoma melanocephalum, is a small insect about 2 mm long that gives off the distinct odour of rotten coconuts when crushed.
 The common name comes from the pale, almost translucent abdomen of the ant.
-Ghost ants move in an erratic and rapid way that resembles the movements of small spiders.
+Ghost ants are known for their fast and erratic movements, which resemble the quick scuttling of small spiders.
+They move swiftly and can easily traverse various surfaces, making them difficult to catch or observe closely.

-Signs of an infestation
+Signs of an Infestation

 Ghost Ants Removal